vaibhavj20/DevOps-Journey/Jenkins/Setup.md

 # Jenkins CI/CD Server Setup on AWS

-A complete guide to set up Jenkins automation server on AWS EC2 instance with troubleshooting for common issues.
+A complete guide to set up Jenkins automation server on AWS EC2 instance with support for both Amazon Linux and Ubuntu, including troubleshooting for common issues.

 ## What is Jenkins?